Useful Notes: Chicago

 - The Bears have remained popular, and it's hard to find anyone who doesn't remember Walter Payton or the team's victory in Super Bowl XX.
 Unfortunately, this has a habit of creating a fan base that doesn't really understand that winning a Super Bowl in 1985 doesn't lay out a blueprint for victory today.

 - Baseball loyalties are split between the National League Cubs on the North Side and American League White Sox on the South Side.
-Both teams suffered from legendarily long titles droughts until the Sox won the World Series in 2005note , while the Cubs have made it to 106 years with nothing.
-Each has periods of ups and downs, but the last few years, neither has been one to write home about—for instance, the Sox were neck-and-neck with the Detroit Tigers at the top of the American League Central for pretty much all of the 2012 season, but that mostly spoke to the mediocrity of the AL Central of that year rather than the particular quality of the Sox (or the Tigers for that matter).
+Both teams suffered from legendarily long titles droughts until the Sox won the World Series in 2005note , while the Cubs have made it to 107 years with nothing.
+Each has periods of ups and downs, though most of the time neither team is really anything to write home about — for instance, in 2012 the Cubs were the second worst team in all of baseball, and while the Sox managed to finish the same season only a few games behind the American League Central-leading Detroit Tigers, that spoke more to the mediocrity of the AL Central that year rather than the particular quality of the Sox (or the Tigers for that matter).
 That said, the Fandom Rivalry tends to spark interest regardless of how they are actually playing.

 - An interesting wrinkle, the White Sox won the cross-town matchup in the 1906 World Series.
 However, the Cubs accomplished many firsts in their title runs of 1907 and 1908, (and another World Series run in 1910 that ended in defeat)